sardana-org/sardana/doc/source/devel/guide_coding.rst

 github, so that your changes can be easily shared and eventually merged into the official repository.

-The old SVN code repository
+The old code repositories
 ---------------------------

+With acceptance of `SEP1 <http://www.sardana-controls.org/sep?SEP1.md>`_ the
-After the release of Sardana 1.2 the Sardana code was migrated from its previous host in a SVN server to its current Git repository
+code repository was migrated from SVN to Git within the SourceForge platform.

-The old SVN repository is still `accessible for reference
-<https://sourceforge.net/p/sardana/code/>`_, but writing has been disabled and
+The old SVN repository is still `accessible for reference <https://sourceforge.net/p/sardana/code/>`_, but writing has been disabled and its contents are frozen as of 2013-07-31.

+Then, with acceptance of `SEP15 <http://www.sardana-controls.org/sep?SEP15.md>`_ the code repository was migrated from SourceForge Git to Github Git.
-its contents are frozen as of 2013-07-31.
+The old SourceForge Git repository is still `accessible for reference <https://sourceforge.net/p/sardana/sardana.git>`_, but writing has been disabled and its contents are frozen as of 2016-12-02.

 For development, see the instructions above on cloning from Git

 Documentation
 -------------